lukso-network/docs/docs/guides/universal-profile/interact-with-contracts.md

 This is the easy part, we need to create 2 calldatas:

 - The _first calldata_ will be executed on the Target Contract.
-- The _second calldata_ will be executed on ythe Universal Profile and will trigger the _first calldata_.
+- The _second calldata_ will be executed on the Universal Profile and will trigger the _first calldata_.

 ### Step 2.1 Encode Target Contract calldata